Bootcamp-and-challenges/.github/profile/README.md

 </h1>

 <h2>❯❯:arrow_right: About:</h2>
-  <h3>Here's a repository of all the activities and challenges I've developed in the bootcamps I've participated in.</h3>
+  <h3>Here's a repository of all activities and challenges I've developed in the bootcamps I've participated in.</h3>

 <h2>❯❯:zap: 2022 | Bootcamp Orange Tech+</h2>
 <h4>Bootcamp of front-end development (HTML, CSS, Git, Github, JavaScript, TypeScript and React).
 Created by @digitalinnovationone and Inter Bank</h4>